MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 :::image type="content" source="../images/tutorial/total-storms-by-state-bar-chart.png" alt-text="Screenshot of total storms by state bar chart created with the render operator.":::

-## Perform a conditional count
+## Conditionally count rows

-When analyzing your data, you may want to perform a conditional count to understand how many rows meet a specific criteria.
+When analyzing your data, you may want to count rows based on a specific condition to understand how many rows meet the given criteria.

 The following query uses the [countif()](../countif-aggfunction.md) function to count of storms that caused damage.
 The query then uses the `top` operator to filter the results and display the states with the highest amount of crop damage caused by storms.